KhwarizmiLab/ACM-QSec/_pages/call-for-papers.md

 ## Withdrawing Policy

-A paper can be withdrawn at any point before the reviews have been sent to the authors.
-Once the reviews have been sent to the authors the paper can not be withdrawn.
+A paper can be withdrawn at any point until the publication date, i.e., date of the workshop.

 ## Paper Format